National Pierogi Day

-The History of Pierogi Day
+History of National Pierogi Day

 Pierogi have been around since the days of the Polish-Lithuanian Commonwealth, a dualistic European state that existed from the 16th to the 18th centuries.
 It is important to remember that in those times, an enormous amount of work needed to be done physically in fields, forests, etc., and there were no machines to do it like there are today.
 Because of this, high-calorie foods such as carbohydrate-rich pierogi were very popular.
 Relatively cheap and easy to make, pierogi quickly became one of the most popular dishes of the Polish-Lithuanian Commomnwealth.

-How to Celebrate Pierogi Day
+How to celebrate National Pierogi Day

 The best possible way to celebrate this day is to try some real Polish pierogi, of course.
-Not the kind you get at your local supermarket, though—those chewy, often tasteless balls of dough filled with an unidentifiable paste made of processed cheese, potato starch and other such ingredients have little to nothing in common with real pierogi aside from their shape.
+Not the kind you get at your local supermarket, though—those chewy, often tasteless balls of dough filled with an unidentifiable paste made of processed cheese, potato starch, and other such ingredients have little to nothing in common with real pierogi aside from their shape.
 If you want to try real pierogi the way they were meant to be, your best bet would be to ask someone you know if they could bring you some the next time they make some for themselves.
 If you do not know any Polish people, you could also find an authentic Polish deli in your city run by Polish immigrants and buy some there.
 You are sure to be shocked at just how much different real pierogi taste from the sticky, bland calorie bombs you’ve tried before.